JimChr-R4GN4R/FilesCrypterSavior/README.md

 # FilesCrypterSavior
-This is a GUI program based on Python3 which helps you encrypt and decrypt files and folders with AES-GCM.
+This is a GUI program based on Python3 which helps you encrypt and decrypt files and folders with AES-EAX.
 ![image](https://user-images.githubusercontent.com/59511698/110169966-245c5f80-7e02-11eb-8875-70c2619a2403.png)

 ### Tested On